The faces behind the initiative:

 I started this initiative after realizing that the majority of campus wellbeing initiatives focus on undergraduate students and many graduate students feel isolated.
 My hope is to reach people across the botany and zoology departments (including faculty) to help create a more resilient community, built on support, better access to resources, and coping strategies.

-I am an advocate of your wellbeing.
-Please feel free to stop by and chat with me (BRC rm 236) or send me an email at
+I am an advocate for your wellbeing.
+Please feel free to stop by and chat with me (BRC rm 236) or send me an email at email@example.com

 Lydia Fong, PhD student - Zoology